 - DNA Sequencing – Process that determines the order of components in a single DNA molecule.

 Has your skin cancer spread?

 Basal cell carcinoma, which begins in the lower part of the epidermis, rarely spreads to other places in the body.
 However, certain squamous cell carcinomas that are determined to be high risk may spread to lymph nodes and other organs.
-If your skin cancer is at high risk of spreading, you may be recommended additional blood tests imaging tests or even procedures to learn whether the cancer has grown deeper in the skin, spread to lymph nodes, or other parts of the body.
+If your skin cancer is at high risk of spreading, you may be recommended additional blood tests, imaging tests or even procedures to learn whether the cancer has grown deeper in the skin or spread to lymph nodes or other parts of the body.
 Whether or not cancer is found in these areas helps determine the stage of your cancer.